The Ultimate Shower Screen Buying Guide

 Shower Screen Designs

 As mentioned earlier, shower screens are available in various styles and configurations to provide improved functionality and aesthetics.
-Common types of shower screen doors include corner entry, quadrant entry, sliding doors, bi-fold doors, and pivot doors.
+Common types of shower screen include corner entry, quadrant entry, sliding doors, bi-fold doors, and pivot doors.

-• Sliding doors: Sliding door showers are another option for those who do not want a traditional shower door that swings outward.
+• Sliding Shower Screens: Sliding door showers are another option for those who do not want a traditional shower door that swings outward.
 Instead, the door slides back over the accompanying panel to gain access.
 As such, sliding door showers need to be longer than standard showers, taking up more space.

 Not sure which type of door to have on your shower?
 Check out our articles where we compare Pivot Door vs Normal Hinge and Sliding vs Hinged vs Pivot Shower Screens.